zyzyzy3zy/Fast-DDS/ProgressToQ1.md

  * [Performance regression policy [4.iv.b]](ProgressToQ1.md#performance-test-policy-4ivb)
  * Use of static analysis tools for code style enforcement [4.v.b]

+ **Task: Currently the coverage report is done only over the nightly CI tests.
+Therefore, there is no coverage policy for new changes that can be enforced right now.
+This should be discussed in the next Sprint meeting.**

  ### Lists and Peer Review [3.v.c]

  This point is considered N/A as of now because it is too early to consider.